MobileComposer/MobileComposer.github.io/_posts/2016-12-16-it-happened-on-the-bus.md

 So I left work curious (I'd recommend it), and decided to Google just a bit on the bus ride home.
 I think the small keyboard on my phone encouraged me to keep the search terse; just the essential keywords of my problem: UWP ".NET Native" ViewRenderer.
 And then I found it.
 One line in an unrelated library's FAQ section about license keys: "For .NET Native compilation, you have to tell Xamarin.Forms which assemblies it should scan for custom controls and renderers" - AH!
 That makes so much sense!

 Now there have been a few UWP-specific Xamarin.Forms intricacies like this (I'll post on them later).
 Some aren't documented at all, and some are, but not very well, like this one.
-There is a special overload of the Forms.Init method just for UWP in which you can pass in an IEnumerable<Assembly> called rendererAssemblies:
+There is a special overload of the Forms.Init method just for UWP in which you can pass in an IEnumerable called rendererAssemblies:

   #if WINDOWS_UWP
       public static void Init(IActivatedEventArgs launchActivatedEventArgs, IEnumerable<Assembly> rendererAssemblies = null)